Kah919/whoAmI/README.md

 https://kah919.github.io/whoAmI/.

-This is my first dive on creating my own website before I attened Flatiron School.
-Only HTML and CSS was used.
+This is my first dive on creating my own portfolio before I attened Flatiron School.
+This was created with only HTML and CSS and is mobile responsive.